ConnorJungle/in-the-jungle/Readme.md

 We begin with ~69,000 player seasons across 24 leagues between 2005-2019.
 That's 26,516 player batches that will be fed into our LSTM RNN.
 We will be padding player careers so the season dimension of the player tensor will always be 7 in length.
 We're going to split 70/30 for training and test datasets.
 Which will give us 18561 * 7 = 129,927 observations for training and 55,685 observations for our validation.
 One thing I noticed in the validation / EDA steps that I want to mention before the modelling section is the distribution of player seasons by league.
 The count of NCAA player seasons is quite high, representing >16% of the sample, which gives pause.
-High NCAA representation meant a lot of non-zero predictions for NCAA in the following season even if that transition is seldom observed (ie. Liiga -> NCAA).
+High NCAA representation meant a lot of non-zero predictions for NCAA in the following season even if that transition is seldom observed (ie. Liiga -> NCAA is impossible).

 With that said, I wanted to ensure that train / test datasets were stratified by league so that league proportion was consistent between samples.
-It appears well stratified given the lollipop plot:
+It appears well stratified given the following lollipop plot:

 ![player_count_split.png](player_count_split.png)